aws-samples/aws-iot-smart-wastebin-solution/README.md

 1. Choose *Create Stack*
 1. Wait for the CloudFormation stack to launch.
 Completion is indicated when the "Stack status" is "*CREATE_COMPLETE*".
     * You can monitor the stack creation progress in the "Events" tab.

+## Test the solution
+Once the resources are setup on AWS cloud, please deploy AWS greengrass and application on your IoT gateway i.e. Raspberry PI for testing E2E solution.
+Please refer the steps [Deploy AWS IoT Greengrass on IoT Gateway](docs/AWS_IoT_Greengrass_Setup.pdf)

 ## Local Development
 See the [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.